DrChristophFH/world-forge/wiki/biology/creatures/Bergkoloss.md

 The Mountain Behemoths have had a profound impact on the geography and ecology of Eides:

 1. Mountain Ranges: Many of the world's mountain ranges are believed to be the remains of deceased Mountain Behemoths.
-2. Dwarven Cities: Some of the greatest dwarven cities are built within the bodies of dormant Mountain Behemoths, taking advantage of the natural cavern systems and abundant natural ressources.
+2. Dwarven Cities: Some of the greatest dwarven cities are built within the bodies of dormant Mountain Behemoths, taking advantage of the natural cavern systems and abundant natural resources.

 ## Legends and Prophecies